sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 ## What we'll test: encoders, decoders, reuse, bufferSize

-We are going to test the default decoder `binaryDecoder` (buffered) and its unbuffered version `directBinaryDecoder`.
+We are going to test the default decoder `binaryDecoder` (buffered, it reads the bytes from the stream chunk by chunk) and its unbuffered version `directBinaryDecoder` (read on demand).
 Same for the encoders `binaryEncoder` and `directBinaryEncoder`.

-- Encoders and decoders accept a nullable `reuse` parameter, to avoid to create new encoder/decoder instances in memory every time they write/read, and reuse (reconfigure) an existing one.
+- Encoders and decoders accept a nullable `reuse` parameter, to avoid to create new encoder/decoder instances in memory every time they write/read to/from a stream, and reuse (_reconfigure_) an existing one.

 ```java
 public BinaryEncoder binaryEncoder(OutputStream out, BinaryEncoder reuse) {}
 public BinaryDecoder binaryDecoder(byte[] bytes, BinaryDecoder reuse) {}
 ```

-- There is an additional "reuse" parameter available when we deserialize a record: the `GenericDatumReader` (which uses a `Decoder`) also accepts a nullable `reuse` argument to update an existing instance object (which class must implement `IndexedRecord`) instead of creating a new instance as result:
+- There is an additional "reuse" parameter available when we deserialize a record: the `GenericDatumReader` (which uses a `Decoder`) also accepts a nullable `reuse` argument to update an existing instance object instead of creating a new instance as result:

 ```java
 public D read(D reuse, Decoder in) throws IOException {}
 ```

+The class behind `D` must implement `IndexedRecord` to be reusable.{.warn}

-- Finally, encoders and decoders also have a configurable `bufferSize` (passed down by their factory).
+- Finally, encoders and decoders also have a configurable `bufferSize` if applicable.
 Their defaults are:
   - 2048 bytes for the encoders: to bufferize serialized data before flushing them into the output stream.
   - 8192 bytes for the decoders: to read that much data from the input stream, chunk by chunk.